 To make IE8 to render in Compatibility View, use the following tag:

-To cause IE8 to render a page in standards mode, use this tag instead:
+To cause IE8 to render a page in the latest supported version of the standards, use this tag instead:

 Note that the tag should be inserted into the HEAD section of your web page, and not in the main (user-visible) web page itself.
 If you're not sure how to do this, please see one of the following tutorials for how to insert META tags.